Dominicod/Dominicod/README.md

 # Hey y'all!
 My name is Dominic O'Donnell;

-Currently, a Software Developer at Seven Hills Technology, where I have been working on innovative projects for an over a year and a half.
-My primary expertise lies in backend development with .NET and Azure to create robust and scalable solutions.
+Currently, a Software Developer at Seven Hills Technology, where I have been working on innovative projects in various different domains for an over a year and a half.
+My primary expertise lies in backend development with .NET and Azure.
 Additionally, I have a solid understanding of front-end development, particularly with React.

 I am passionate about the evolving fields of Augmented Reality (AR) and Virtual Reality (VR).
 I love spending time on the weekends toying with Godot to see what I can do with this emerging technology

 Some of my skills include:
-* Programming Languages: C#, Ruby, JavaScript
+- Programming Languages: C#, Ruby, JavaScript
-* Frameworks: .NET, React, Ruby on Rails
+- Frameworks: .NET, React, Ruby on Rails
-* Tools: SQLSever, Postgres, HTML, CSS, Sass, Bootstrap, jQuery, Postman, XUnit
+- Tools: SQLSever, Postgres, HTML, CSS, Sass, Bootstrap, jQuery, Postman, XUnit
-* DevOps: Docker, Linux, Git, Azure, CI/CD (CircleCI, GitHub Actions)
+- DevOps: Docker, Linux, Git, Azure, CI/CD (CircleCI, GitHub Actions)
-* Other: TDD, Agile (Jira), OOP, RESTful Development, Microservice Architecture, Event-Driven Architecture, Clean Architecture
+- Other: TDD, Agile (Jira), OOP, RESTful Development, Microservice Architecture, Event-Driven Architecture, Clean Architecture

 You can find me on [Linked-In][3].
 <!-- icons with padding -->